-Let me paint a picture for you of the time when I had no choice but to have my most difficult conversation with my fourteen year old son, G. For just a moment, I ask that you place yourself in G’s shoes.
-If you do, you will discover just why I consider him to be my rock.
+Let me paint a picture for you.
+It’s of the time when I had no choice but to have my most difficult conversation with my then fourteen year old son, G. For just a moment, I ask that you place yourself in G’s shoes.
+If you do, you’ll discover just why I consider him to be my rock.

 The day I was discharged from the hospital I called G, told him I was sick, that I’d been hospitalized, and that I was now going to stay with his grandparents until I was better.
 I didn’t explain what my illness was nor did I tell him why I was hospitalized.
 I just wasn’t ready to have that conversation.